 5. Governance and Sustainability through a succession plan

-WA Online has earned a star each for Communications and Advancement.
-The next project will be in area of public policy.
+WA Online has earned a star each for Communications, Advancement and Public Policy & Research.
 Advocacy and lobbying government in the age of COVID is by necessity virtual—just perfect for our online branch!
 We expect to join with others to promote issues relating to economic security, education and training, and leadership with legislators representing all parts of Washington State.
 We also have programs on the calendar that dive into these important parts of the AAUW Strategic Plan.

 More About AAUW